mdmahin-oss/mdmahin-oss/README.md

 # Hey there, I'm Mahin Zaman
-Full-Stack Developer & QA Engineer working at HelixSync.
+Front-End Developer & QA Engineer working at HelixSync.

 I am a Front-End Developer with 1+ years of experience building and maintaining modern web applications.
 Currently working as a Software QA Engineer at HelixSync, I focus on ensuring product quality and improving user experience.